 Next up was dessert – the Choco Taco ($9).
 A waffle taco shell is filled with Gunther’s chocolate-swirl ice cream, covered in chocolate and sprinkled with roasted peanuts.
 The Choco Taco was as hard as a rock – as if it had just then been taken out of the freezer.
 We were determined, however, to try our dessert so we each attacked the Choco Taco with our spoons.
 We were able to enjoy several bites before it was time to head over to Golden 1 Center for our show.

 Judging by the more or less mass exodus of many of us around the same time it was obvious we were all taking advantage of El Rey’s proximity to the Golden 1 Center.

 After the performance we walked past El Rey on our way back to our cars.
 There was a line outside waiting to get in.
 El Rey turns into a nightclub with a DJ later in the evening.
-Evening hours vary – on some nights El Rey closes at 12:00 p.m. – and on other nights the lights are on until 2:00 a.m.
+Late evening hours vary.

 Comments on El Rey?